 The Tokyo Tatemono Group has been steadily progressing towards the fiscal 2019 goal of consolidated operating income of 50 billion yen.

-As the consolidated earnings for the fiscal year ended December 31, 2016 greatly outperformed the forecasts released at the start of the fiscal year, the year-end dividend was increased by \2 per share to \14 per share (annual dividend of \26) from the forecast dividend announced at the start of the fiscal year (interim dividend of \12 per share/year-end dividend of \12 per share, each including a ¥2 dividend to commemorate the 120th anniversary of the founding of the Company).
+As the consolidated earnings for the fiscal year ended December 31, 2017, the year-end dividend was increased by \2 per share to \16 per share (annual dividend of \30) from the forecast dividend announced at the start of the fiscal year (interim dividend of \14 per share/year-end dividend of \14 per share).

 We are determined to meet the expectations of shareholders and investors by continuing to steadily build profits going forward.